cbottrell/HPC_IPMU/README.md

 Most IDEs you run on your local computer can be connected to the cluster to allow you to edit your files there seamlessly.
 For vscode, for example, follow the instructions [here](https://code.visualstudio.com/docs/remote/ssh).

-# Where to work on iDark
+# Where to work on idark

 The `/home` file system has very limited space and may rapidly get congested if too many users are working and storing files there.
 As with previous clusters, iDark has a designated file system for work: